M30-ECON Master's Thesis

 Masterstudents at NMBU's master program

-School of Economics and Business will at all time refer to the current regulations of NMBU, and remind the students that it is their responsibility to learn and deliver on all mandatory guidelines.
-Such as reporting, contracts, registration, deliveries and eventual applications for delayed delivery (requires documentation).
+The School of Economics and Business will at all times refer to the current regulations of NMBU, and remind the students that it is their responsibility to learn and deliver by adhering to all mandatory guidelines.
+Such as reporting, contracts, registration, deliveries and eventual applications for delayed submissions (requires documentation).
 Follow the information at the homepage of Student information Centre (SiT) and contact the supervisors for questions.

 The supervisor and an external examiner read the written document and are present for the final oral defense.
 The examiners jointly asses the written work and agree tentatively to a grade.
 The presentation and the oral defense of the thesis can result in a marginal adjustment in the final grade.

 Examination details: Term paper: A - E / Ikke bestått